 At Scandic we believe that to achieve great goals every step counts.
 We have a long legacy of driving sustainability action in the hospitality industry.
-As the biggest hotel chain in the Nordics – with 18 000 team members, and over 10 million guests and 4 million meetings a year – we have great power to drive transformation and inspire change at scale, for a better and more sustainable tomorrow.
+As the biggest hotel chain in the Nordics – with more than 10 000 team members, and over 10 million guests and 4 million meetings a year – we have great power to drive transformation and inspire change at scale, for a better and more sustainable tomorrow.

 In 1993, Scandic decided to become a leader in sustainability and drive the development of sustainability in the hospitality industry.
 It was one of our team members that had the idea to ask guests to hang up their towels if they wanted to use it again – a practice that is now mainstream in hotels all over the world.
 We have continued to drive change ever since.
 In 1996, we started reporting environmental data on the hotel level and began phasing out single use plastic packaging.
 Since 2003, we have focused on making our hotels accessible to everyone, which led to the introduction of a 159 point standard for accessibility, and in 2008 we began serving local water in sustainable, refillable bottles designed especially for Scandic.